Last Updated on

 Sadly, Tom Smith died in 1869 aged just 46.
 But the business was taken over by his three sons, and thrived.
 Walter Smith introduced the idea of paper hats and, gradually, the love mottoes were replaced with jokes.
 In London’s Finsbury Square, where the company moved having outgrown Tom’s original premises in Goswell Road, his sons Thomas and Walter erected a drinking fountain in memory of their mother.
 Tom Smith & Co produced exotic and exclusive crackers with luxury gifts inside for the high-end market, as well as making crackers based on themes (for example, spinsters and bachelors!) and for special events.
 The company was granted its first Royal Warrant in 1906.
 I like the story Peter Kimpton tells on his website, of a British Tommy writing home from the Western Front and saying that one of his pals had received a box of Tom Smith’s Crackers which he shared with his chums during the unofficial Christmas Truce of 1914.
 In the 1920s, the company even produced a cracker – 18 feet long – for a London banquet, from which waitresses emerged, distributing gifts.
 Sounds like my kind of lunch.

 Earlier, we mentioned another type of Christmas cracker.
-Students of native English will know that ‘cracker’ is a slang term for ‘a good-looking female’.
+Students of native English will know that ‘cracker’ is an old slang term for ‘a good-looking female’.
 In 1984, DJ Mike Read was pushing a single I’m a Little Christmas Cracker by an obscure British group (possibly from Bristol) called the Bouncing Czechs.
 The flip side to the single contains the outrageously funny Ballad of Mary Lou, who has the misfortune to blow up whilst using the hair-dryer.
 But the ‘A’ side, delivered with just the right amount of spritely and mildly salacious innuendo by the singer, Charlene Ducall, is a corker.
 At one point, the question is posed: “Which one of you big strong boys wants to pull this little Christmas cracker?”
 Unfortunately, it disappeared without trace – along with the Bouncing Czechs.

 The original version of the song was recorded in 1954 by Diana Decker, an American born actress and singer.
-And, simply because the sound quality and visuals are quite good, it is this version I leave you with.
+And, simply because the sound quality and visuals are fairly good, it is this version I leave you with.
 Ms Decker certainly had an attractive giggle; enjoy your little Christmas cracker …